carmenbianca/report-liferay/plan.md

 - Someone from QA.
 - Someone from Engineering.
 This is also probably an end-user.

+This method is chosen to discover unknown unknowns.

 ### What are the available technical solutions in the field of licensing compliance?
 Which of these are suitable for automating Liferay's licensing policies?

 There are various existing technical solutions in the field of licensing